dmstr/phd5-docs/guide/tutorials/testing-internet-explorer.md

-# Testing with Inernet Explorer
+# Testing with Internet Explorer or Edge

 ## Download